w-yeehong/tp/docs/UserGuide.md

 Format: `initroom NUMBER_OF_ROOMS`

+Additional Information:
-* Adds NUMBER_OF_ROOMS rooms into the hotel system, if there were previously added information that information for respective rooms will still be there
+* Adds NUMBER_OF_ROOMS rooms into the hotel system, if there were previously added information that information for respective rooms will still be there.

 Example(s):
 * `initroom 123`.
 123 rooms are initialised in Covigent.